Our Mission Statement

-Across the nation, we work to protect and expand end-of-life options — and to ensure healthcare providers honor and enable patients’ decisions about their care.
+Compassion & Choices improves care and expands options for the end of life.
+We support, educate and advocate.
+Across the nation, we work to ensure healthcare providers honor and enable patients’ decisions about their care.
 To make this vision a reality, Compassion & Choices works nationwide in state legislatures, Congress, courts, medical settings and communities to:

 - advance policies that allow people to make fully informed decisions about their healthcare, such as improving hospice and palliative care and ending unwanted medical treatment.